Google Data Scientist Internship: A Complete Guide

 In addition to generous compensation, a data science intern at Google receives a signing bonus, housing stipend, coverage for any travel expenses related to moving for the summer, and health, dental, and eye insurance for the duration of their internship.

 What’s it like to be an intern in data science at Google?

 The experience of being a data science intern varies depending on the team with which an intern works.
 But both current and former interns have said that Google’s internships take them seriously as professionals.

-Instead of fetching coffee, taking lunch orders, or photocopying, data science interns can expect to perform data analytics, work with big datasets, and on some projects serve as the team’s quantitative analyst.
+Instead of fetching coffee, taking lunch orders, or photocopying, data science interns can expect to perform data analytics, work with big datasets, and on some projects serve as the team’s quantitative analyst which will smoothen your way of becoming a successful Data Scientist in the near future.
 At the completion of the internship, those who do well are often invited to return the following year or are offered a full-time role.

 “I am actually seeing that I am impacting the business and my role isn’t just to sit here for 11 weeks,” said Cedoni Francis, a 2019 Google intern.
 “With this program, you are a full-time employee and are expected to produce work as such even though you’re an intern.”